Evaluation Methodologies in Software Protection Research: Methodology

-\Cref{fig:venn} visualizes how all included papers were categorized, with goodware papers shown in blue and malware papers shown in red.
-The high concentrations of blue in the obfuscation part and of red in the analysis part indicates that our survey includes many more defensive papers than offensive ones.
-In the context of malware, defensive papers approach it from the analysis, detection, and deobfuscation perspective with techniques to safeguard systems from malware.
-In the context of goodware, the opposite is the case: defensive papers focus on obfuscation to protect the confidentiality of assets against reverse engineering.
+\bemph{Our survey includes many more defensive papers than offensive ones}.
+This can be seen in the dominance of the blue goodware papers in the obfuscation part and the dominance of the red malware papers in the analysis part of \cref{fig:venn}.
+In the context of malware, defensive papers focus on analysis, detection, and deobfuscation techniques to safeguard systems from malware.
+In the context of goodware, by contrast, defensive papers focus on obfuscation to protect the confidentiality of software assets against reverse engineering.